Victorias Milling: Asian financial crisis

 During the Asian financial crisis, it sought debt relief during its bankruptcy in 1995.
 Accounting issues were uncovered on the use of loan sugar quedans that could not be accounted for.
 Its dire financial situation was attributed to the competition brought about by cheap imported sugar, not operating to full capacity, loans that were spent for facility repairs and ventures to other industries, and trading extension of its subsidiary, the North Negros Marketing Corporation.

-On March 1997, the company sought and was approved for a 90-day moratorium on principal payments on its loans from 32 creditors.
+In March 1997, the company sought and was approved for a 90-day moratorium on principal payments on its loans from 32 creditors.
 The company also was suspended from trading in the stock exchange on that year due to its failure in filing the required documentation and fees, as well as concerns on material information of the company's disclosures.
 The local bourse issued a warning to de-list the company in 1999.

 The board replaced Gerardo B. Javellana with Manuel Mañalac as president in June 1997.
 By July, it requested the SEC to suspend further debt payments and to establish a committee to oversee the company's management and to come up with a rehabilitation plan, which involved selling common shares, reducing debt such as converting debts to equity, reducing the workforce, and adding new business partners.
 Isidro Alcantara Jr., then vice president of PCIBank, was appointed by SEC as the committee head on the rehabilitation plan's implementation.